jacebenson/cedar/docs/docs/cli-commands.md

 **Netlify, Vercel, and Render**

 For hosting providers that auto deploy from Git, the deploy command runs the set of steps to build, apply production DB changes, and apply data migrations.
-In this context, it is often referred to as a Build Command. _Note: for Render, which uses traditional infrastructure, the command also starts Redwood's api server._
+In this context, it is often referred to as a Build Command. _Note: for Render, which uses traditional infrastructure, the command also starts Cedar's api server._

 **AWS**